Malachi Martin (murderer)

-Malachy Martin (Irish: Máel Ó Máirtín, also Malachi Earl Martin, c.
+Malachy Martin (Irish: Máel Ó Máirtín, also Malachi Earl Martin; c.
 1831 – 24 December 1862) was an Irish-born Australian murderer.
 In 1862, he was convicted of the murder of Jane Macmanamin, for which he was executed the same year.
 He was later found responsible for the killing of his wife's first husband, William Robinson, and is suspected to have been involved in the disappearance of two travellers and the killing of an Aboriginal teenager.

 Early life

 Malachi Martin was the son of Michael Martin and Mary (née Fleming), born in about 1831 in Ireland.
-Although in most official records his given name is written as “Malachi” it is clear that his parents actually gave him the traditional Irish form of the name, popularised through the veneration of St. Malachy, a 12th-century Bishop of Armagh.
+Although in most official records his given name is written as "Malachi" it is clear that his parents actually gave him the traditional Irish form of the name, popularised through the veneration of St. Malachy, a 12th-century Bishop of Armagh.
 He arrived in South Australia as a child, accompanied by his parents (probably on board the brig Emma from Hobart in March 1837).
 Martin grew up around the Willunga district, south of Adelaide and in 1844, just before he turned 13, he was charged with theft while working at a post office at the settlement at Encounter Bay.
 He was tried at Adelaide but found not guilty.
 Six days later, his mother, Mary, died in strange circumstances by drowning in a pond near the family farm.
-Although all witnesses stated that they had not observed anything to cause them to question her state of mind, the inquest into her death found that she had committed suicide “while labouring under temporary insanity" due to her distress over her son's criminal trial.
-Her death was made even more tragic because she was heavily pregnant at the time.
+Although all witnesses stated that they had not observed anything to cause them to question her state of mind, the inquest into her death found that she had committed suicide "while labouring under temporary insanity" due to her distress over her son's criminal trial.
+She was heavily pregnant at the time.

 Death of William Robinson

 A few years later, Martin moved to his father's new pastoral lease near the Coorong.
 Martin also worked as a mail coach driver from Encounter Bay to Kingston SE and Naracoorte.
 At the time this was the only main road from Adelaide to Melbourne.
-While living in the area, he became friends with William and Catherine Robinson, who ran an inn, the Traveller’s Rest at Salt Creek, a small settlement along the Coorong.
+While living in the area, he became friends with William and Catherine Robinson, who ran an inn, the Traveller's Rest at Salt Creek, a small settlement along the Coorong.
 It was later believed that Catherine and Martin were having an affair which was to have fatal consequences.
 On 14 June 1856, William Robinson's body was discovered with his throat cut.
 Martin was a suspect, but was never charged with his murder.
 Several weeks later, he moved to Sydney for two years before returning to South Australia and marrying Catherine on 23 June 1858.